WordPress security issues that website owners should be aware of and steps to avoid vulnerabilities.

 - Change database table prefix.

-Most of these takes the necessary steps to keep the site secure and free from attack.
+These take the necessary steps to keep the site secure and free from attack.

 I offer regular WordPress updates and maintenance to keep websites secure.